czerwonk/hakanai/README.md

    }
    ```

-2. **Visit `/share`** - the page automatically reads and validates clipboard content
+2. **Visit `/share`** - the page reads and validates clipboard content
 3. **Review the preview** - shows file size, filename, and expiration time
 4. **Click "Create Secret"** - encrypts client-side and generates the shareable URL
 5. **URL is copied to clipboard** automatically for easy sharing

-**Perfect for iOS Shortcuts**: Create a shortcut that formats your data as JSON, copies it to clipboard, then opens the `/share` page with `?auto=true` to automatically process it.
+**iOS Shortcuts Integration**: Use fragment URLs for small secrets (< 5KB) or clipboard method for larger content.
+Both maintain zero-knowledge architecture.

 ## API Reference